 Signs and symptoms seldom appear in the early stages of pancreatic cancer.
 However, the symptoms become more prominent when cancer advances.
 Some signs and symptoms may include-

-- Radiation therapy- Radiation therapy uses high-energy radiation to kill the tumorous cells.
+Radiation therapy uses high-energy radiation to kill tumorous cells.

-- Palliative therapy- This therapy aims to improve the quality of life by alleviating the complications associated with pancreatic cancer.
-This therapy generally includes management of pain, diabetes management, jaundice management, etc.
+This therapy aims to improve the quality of life by alleviating the complications associated with pancreatic cancer.
+This therapy generally includes the management of pain, diabetes management, jaundice management, etc.

 Some factors that increase the risk of pancreatic cancer include-